CALL NOW FOR A FREE CONSULTATION

 Often associated with sport or the performing arts, this anxiety also occurs when giving presentations, taking exams, and within intimate relationships.
 It combines a fear of failure, judgment, scrutiny and rejection.
 This often leads to anticipatory anxiety, leaving us worried about things in advance.
 Typical symptoms include:

 This fear reflects negative beliefs: about failure, our own worth, and things going catastrophically wrong.
 It can be stubborn and rarely goes away ‘on its own’, which is when you need the help of a skilled therapist.

 Typical examples include the fear of flying, enclosed spaces, driving (especially motorways and bridges), needles, vomiting, using public toilets or public transport, and heights.

 Other Types of Anxiety

 Unchecked, anxiety leaves us feeling vulnerable, frantic, and misunderstood.
-I have worked extensively with anxiety over the years, using an effective combination of hypnotherapy and other techniques.
+I have worked extensively with anxiety in many people over the years and I am an approved Anxiety UK Therapist.

 How to Overcome Anxiety

 Anxiety sometimes has obvious causes, e.g. financial difficulties or problems at work.
 However, sometimes the basis for our anxiety is complicated.
 My skill as a therapist involves understanding your circumstances and selecting the right techniques for you.
 A combination of Hypnotherapy, NLP, Coaching and Counselling maybe required.